xmos/lib_camera/doc/1_programming_guide/02_Architecture_and_Design.rst

 ----------------------
 From a Hardware point of view, fwk_camera is composed of the following modules:

 #.
-Camera connector : 15-PIN MIPI CSI connector for the camera modul#. (compatible with Raspberry Pi).
+Camera connector : 15-PIN MIPI CSI connector for the camera module. (compatible with Raspberry Pi).
 #.
-Mipi Shim : Xmos MIPI hardware to convert MIPI signals to Xcore p#.ts.
+Mipi Shim : Xmos MIPI hardware to convert MIPI signals to Xcore ports.
 #.
-Xcore : Xmos Xcore processor to process the MIPI signal#.
+Xcore : Xmos Xcore processor to process the MIPI signals.
 #.
-Jtag Host connector : USB connector to connect to the h#.t.
+Jtag Host connector : USB connector to connect to the host.

 Software Architecture
 -------------------------
 From a Software point of view, fwk_camera is composed of the following modules:

 .. figure:: images/2_object_diagram.svg
-   :alt: Alternative Text
+   :alt: fwk_camera object diagram
    :figclass: custom-class

    Object Diagram